different-name/nix-files/readme.md

 - monospace fonts are not monospace on github
 - trashing via thunar only works on persisted directories (low priority, i don't see why i'd need to move anything else to the trash)
 - make steam games fullscreen by default
+- cannot login to unity hub because xdg-open cannot recognise unity hub as the default application to open unity hub links

 #### general